 weatherbench2.metrics.RankHistogram

-class weatherbench2.metrics.RankHistogram(ensemble_dim='realization', num_bins=None)
+class weatherbench2.metrics.RankHistogram(ensemble_dim='realization', num_bins=None, break_ties_randomly=True, seed=None)

 Histogram of truth’s rank with respect to forecast ensemble members.